Are there any questions before I begin?

 return match

-is interpreted as False
+TrueNoneNone is interpreted as False in an if statement

 # returns true if the numbers for hours, minutes and seconds